therightmandev/salsify-challenge/README.md

 ### What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?

-FastAPI was chosen for high performance, as well as async capabilities. aiofiles was initially used to read files asynchronously, but after testing with hey (https://github.com/rakyll/hey), the performance was worse than using Python's built-in file reading functions.
+FastAPI was chosen for high performance, as well as async capabilities and ease of development. aiofiles was initially used to read files asynchronously, but after testing with hey (https://github.com/rakyll/hey), the performance was worse than using Python's built-in file reading functions.
 The reason is probably because we are making small reads (only one line at a time).